alezemelo/SE2_KirunaExplorer/Retrospectives/retrospective_2.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-  - Bug fixing required more time than initially expected
+  - Bug fixing required more time than initially expected.
-  - Adjustments in the frontend part of the application required a
+  - Adjustments in the frontend part of the application required more work than expected in the backend.
-  - The Docker containers setup time was underestimated
+  - The Docker containers setup time was underestimated.
-  - Time needed to implement the map was underestimated
+  - Time needed to implement the map was underestimated.

 - What lessons did you learn (both positive and negative) in this sprint?
   - Misalignments with the product owner's expectations highlighted the need for stricter adherence to agreed priorities.